-- (A) Open burn permits may be issued only for the following purposes: - (1) Elimination of fire of health hazard that cannot be abated by other practical means. - (2) Ground thawing for utility repair and construction. - (3) Disposal of vegetative matter for managing forest, prairie or wildlife habitat, and in the development and maintenance of land and rights-of-way where chipping, composting, land spreading or other alternative methods are not practical. - (4) Disposal of diseased trees generated on-site, diseased or infected nursery stock, diseased bee hives. - (5) Disposal of unpainted, untreated, non-glued lumber and wood shakes generated from construction, where recycling, reuse, removal or other alternative disposal methods are not practical. - (6) Disposal of yard waste materials at the Vergas Yard Waste Site. - (B) Fire training permits can only issued by the DNR. - (C) Permits for the operation of permanent tree and brush burning sites may only be issued by the Minnesota Department of Natural Resources (DNR).
+- (A) Open burn permits may be issued only for the following purposes: - (1) Elimination of fire of health hazard that cannot be abated by other practical means. - (2) Ground thawing for utility repair and construction. - (3) Disposal of vegetative matter for managing forest, prairie or wildlife habitat, and in the development and maintenance of land and rights-of-way where chipping, composting, land spreading or other alternative methods are not practical. - (4) Disposal of diseased trees generated on-site, diseased or infected nursery stock, trees, diseased beehives. - (5) Disposal of unpainted, untreated, non-glued lumber and wood shakes generated from construction, where recycling, reuse, removal or other alternative disposal methods are not practical. - (6) Disposal of yard waste materials at the Vergas Yard Waste Site. - (B) Fire training permits can only issued by the DNR. - (C) Permits for the operation of permanent tree and brush burning sites may only be issued by the DNR.
 Penalty, see ' 92.99

-92.64 PERMIT APPLICATION FOR OPEN BURNING; PERMIT FEES.
+' 92.64 PERMIT APPLICATION FOR OPEN BURNING; PERMIT FEES.

-- (A) Open burning permits shall be obtained by making an application on a form prescribed by the Department of Natural Resources (DNR). and adopted by the Fire Department.
-The permit application shall be presented to the Fire Chief, Fire Marshal, and Assistant Fire Marshals for reviewing and processing those applications.
-Except, the City will still require proof of a DNR burning permit even when the ground is snow covered for all fires not requiring a permit. - (B) An open burning permit shall require the payment of a fee.
-Permit fees shall be in the amount established in the Ordinance Establishing Fees and Charges, authorized by ' 30.11, as it may be amended from time to time.
+(A) Open burning permits shall be obtained by making an application on a form prescribed by DNR.
+Except, the City will still require proof of a DNR burning permit even when the ground is snow covered for all fires not requiring a permit.